franpoz/SHERLOCK/paper/paper.md

 ## 1.3 Fitting promising candidates

 After the vetting process, the next step would be to schedule ground-based observations to firmly confirm the event in the target star or to identify potential false positives due to variable stars, such as an eclipsing binary (EB).
 To this aim, it is critical to have the most accurate ephemeris as possible.
-Unfortunately, the solution currently given by the serach via``TLS`` is not optimal to this end, and it is desirable to perform a proper fitting of the transits.
+Unfortunately, the solution currently given by the search via ``TLS`` is not optimal to this end, and it is desirable to perform a proper fitting of the transits.
 There are a number of available public codes which might be used to this end, where ``Juliet`` [@espinoza:2019], ``Exofast`` [@eastman:2019], and ``allesfitter`` [@gunther:2020] are some examples.
 In ``SHERLOCK``, ``allesfitter`` is used.

 To fit a candidate, the user only needs to execute: